 Payroll

-Here you can find information about the GDPR (General Data Protection Regulation) when using Payroll.
-If you have other solutions or links, you need to check how the GDPR affects them too.
+Here you will find information about EU data protection legislation when you use Payroll.
+If you use other solutions or integrations, you will also need to check how the legislation affects them.

 All companies that handle personal data and operate within the EU must comply with GDPR (General Data Protection Regulation).
 This means that you are responsible for ensuring that the personal data of your customers, employees and suppliers is handled securely.